ananeridev/serverless-authentication/README.md

 # serverless-authentication :zap:

-## How to Use Serverless and JWT Together
+## How to Use Serverless and JWT on a project

 **Serverless and JWT can be used together to build secure and scalable applications.**